Clein2312/Advanced_AI_Applications_WS24-25_MADS_HSRW/notebooks/4_tuning_networks/06_hypertuning_exercise.md

 You CAN use hyperband if you want to speed up scans of big hyperparameter spaces, but always keep in mind that you DONT use this for plotting heatmaps.

 - Visualise your finding
 - reflect on what you see, using the theory.
 Please dont use chatGPT to reflect: you will get text that makes you look like an idiot.
-Instead, try to make mistakes, it wont be subtracted from your grade; making mistakes gives me an oportunity to correct you, which might actually help you during your exam.
+Instead, try to make mistakes, it wont be subtracted from your grade; making mistakes gives me an oportunity to correct you.

 ## Implementing